The American Automobile Industry in World War Two

 Forward engine room:

-The forward engine room only has one engine as the other was removed after WWII.
+The forward engine room only has one engine as the other was removed after World War Two.
 For display purposes the heads have been removed on the remaining engine facing the walkway allowing visitors to obtain a better view of the internal workings of the 16-278.
 Author's photo added 10-29-2017.

 Author's photo added 10-29-2017.